The name Stapellton is part of the ancient legacy of the Anglo-Saxon

 in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Stapellton has been spelled many different ways, including Stapylton, Stapleton, Stapulton, Stapilton, Stapledon and many more.

 Early Notables of the Stapellton family (pre 1700)

-Another 88 words (6 lines of text) are included under the topic Early Stapellton Notables in all our PDF Extended History products and printed products wherever possible.
+(c.1617-1679), an English politician who sat in...
+Another 69 words (5 lines of text) are included under the topic Early Stapellton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Stapellton family to Ireland

 Some of the Stapellton family moved to Ireland

 , but this topic is not covered in this excerpt.
 More information about their life in Ireland

 is included in all our PDF Extended History products